|G r a d u a t e-

 G r a d u a t e.-S t u d i e s

-The department offers graduate programs leading to MS and PhD
+The Department of Mechanical Engineering offers graduate programs leading to MS and PhD degrees

-degrees in mechanical engineering, with areas of concentration
+in Mechanical Engineering with areas of concentration in Thermal and Fluid Sciences

 Student Learning Outcomes